 Crypto investors must ensure their new citizenship aligns with international compliance standards.

-Some countries, like Portugal and El Salvador, offer zero capital gains tax on crypto.
+Some countries, like El Salvador, offer zero capital gains tax on crypto.
 Others, particularly in the EU, are tightening their tax regimes.

 When moving to a new jurisdiction, you must consider: